SoftwareAG/sagdevops-hello-docker/README.md

 docker pull store/softwareag/commandcentral-client:10.3
 ```

-## Using docker-compose to standup basic dev or test environment
+## Using docker-compose to stand up basic dev or test environment

 > IMPORTANT: Empower SDC credentials are required to register product and fix repositories